eugenepro777/eugenepro777/README.md

 ### Hi there 👋
-## My name is **Eugene**, at the moment I am studying at the developer course on the GeekBrains platform.
+## My name is Eugene, at the moment I am studying a Python developer course on the GeekBrains platform.
 See you!
 <!--
 **eugenepro777/eugenepro777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.